lnunesAI/Datacamp/README.md

 - NLP skill track and some other courses

 4-projects
-- These are all python projects on the datacamp website.
+- All python projects on the datacamp website.